rathaumons/pyppbox/GETSTARTED.md

     pip install setuptools wheel build PyYAML
     python -m build --wheel --skip-dependency-check --no-isolation
     ```
+    Run these commands from the repository root, then install the generated wheel in `dist/` with `python -m pip install` followed by its path.

 * Install [`pyppbox-data-xxx`](https://github.com/rathaumons/pyppbox-data/)
   - Download the latest from [releases](https://github.com/rathaumons/pyppbox-data/releases) or install the ones you need directly: